0x48piraj/wrong8007/docs/security-model.md

 **`wrong8007`** is a Linux kernel module that executes a pre-configured action when specific low-level system triggers occur.

-This document defines the **explicit security boundaries, guarantees, and non-goals** of the project.
+This document defines the **explicit security boundaries, guarantees and non-goals** of the project.

-It exists to prevent ambiguity, misuse, and incorrect assumptions by users, auditors, and contributors.
+It exists to prevent ambiguity, misuse and incorrect assumptions by users, auditors and contributors.

 For architectural context, see [design philosophy](manifesto.md).
 For implementation details, see [development guide](development.md).